Public Holidays in Côte d’Ivoire 2026 – National, Islamic & Christian Days

 Religious and Cultural Significance

-Côte d’Ivoire’s public holidays reflect a peaceful blend of religions and cultures.
-Eid al-Fitr and Eid al-Adha highlight the Islamic faith, while Christmas, Ascension Day, and All Saints’ Day underscore the country’s Christian heritage.
-Independence Day and Peace Day symbolize national pride and the Ivorians’ commitment to harmony and progress.
+Côte d’Ivoire’s public holidays reflect a harmonious blend of faiths and cultures.
+Eid al-Fitr and Eid al-Adha highlight Islamic traditions, while Christmas, Ascension Day, and All Saints’ Day represent Christian heritage.
+Independence Day and National Peace Day reinforce national pride, unity, and reconciliation.

 Public Observances and Closures

-During official holidays, government offices, banks, and schools close across the country.
-In major cities such as Abidjan, Yamoussoukro, and Bouaké, streets fill with music, cultural events, and family celebrations.
-Markets and restaurants often remain open, especially during festive periods like Eid and Christmas.
+On official holidays, government offices, schools, and banks close nationwide.
+In major cities such as Abidjan, Yamoussoukro, and Bouaké, celebrations include cultural performances, religious gatherings, and family events, while markets and restaurants often remain open.

 Frequently Asked Questions (FAQs)

-How many public holidays does Côte d’Ivoire have?
+How many public holidays does Côte d’Ivoire have in 2026?

-Côte d’Ivoire observes around 12 official public holidays each year, including national and religious events.
+Côte d’Ivoire observes around 12 official public holidays in 2026, including national and religious events.

 When is Independence Day celebrated in Côte d’Ivoire?

-Independence Day is celebrated on August 7, marking freedom from French colonial rule in 1960.
+Independence Day is celebrated annually on August 7.

 Does Côte d’Ivoire celebrate both Islamic and Christian holidays?